 Students may also progress onto the BA (Hons) in Education and Professional Development or Master’s level study.

-You undertake four 30 credit modules over the year, which are based on different aspects of teachers’ work such as designing learning materials, assessing.
+You undertake four 30 credit modules, which are based on different aspects of teachers’ work such as designing learning materials, assessing.

 Research Informed Teaching, Learning and Assessment